brianhill/deep-springs-observatory/index.md

 ![Losmandy GM811G](./photos/GM811G.jpeg)

-A Losmandy [HD tripod](http://store.losmandy.com/fhd-ma) supports the GM811G, and the combination is readily portable.
+A Losmandy [HD tripod](http://store.losmandy.com/fhd-ma) supports the GM811G, and the scope, mount, and tripod are reasonably portable.

+## Power

+Field power for both the 250 and the 130 is provided by a Jackery [Explorer 1000](https://www.jackery.com/products/explorer-1000-portable-power-station).